crosser/loctrkd/README.md

 text messages.
 The only supported message from the web page to the server is subscription message.
 Recognised elements are:

-- **type** - a string that must be "subscribe"
+- **type** - a string "subscribe", or a command for the terminal.
-- **backlog** - an integer specifying how many previous locations to send for the start.
+- **backlog** - for "subscribe, an integer specifying how many previous locations to send for the start.
 Limit is per-imei.
-- **imei** - a list of 16-character strings with IMEIs of the tracker terminals to watch.
+- **imei** - for "subscribe", a list of 10- or 16-character strings
+  with IMEIs of the tracker terminals to watch, for other commands - IMEI of the particular tracker.
+- **txt** - for "msg" command, text of the message to send to the terminal, in UTF-8.

 Each subscription request nullifies preexisting list of IMEIs associated with the web client, and replaces it with the list supplied